omarreis/BoatAttitude/README.md

 of rectangular coordinates (aka Euler angles ).

 These are also known as Yaw,Pitch,Roll or Azimuth,elevation,roll or Heading,altitude,roll.
-This profusion of names causes some confision.
+This profusion of names causes some confusion.

 GPS reading is used to calculate the magnetic declination (using WMM model), so we can obtain the true heading from the magnetic heading.